lieb/postdove/doc/dovecot_configuration.md

 ```

 All the work setting up the filesystems is so this bit of configuration works.
-The *mail_home* directive sets the "root" of the mailstore tree.
+The `mail_home` directive sets the *root* of the mailstore tree.
 This is set up so that `bill@example.com` will have a home for his mail at
 `/srv/dovecot/example.com/bill`.
-The *mail_location* directive places email in
+The `mail_location` directive places email in
 `srv/dovecot/example.com/bill/Maildir` and its format will be *maildir* which
 will place each email in a separate file.
 This works well in BTRFS because it
 will store small files more efficiently than other, more traditional filesystems.

-This does not preclude having `dovecot` use a different location.
-The user record in
+This does not preclude having `dovecot` from using a different location.
-the database can override this if desired.
+The user record in the database can override this if desired.

 ```bash
 @@ -105,8 +108,8 @@